SQL Snippets

 SELECT [in_eur(100, 'USD')]

-Any parameters that are defined by a snippet but are not passed when the snippet
+Parameters that are declared but not passed when the snippet is called resolve to

 Managing Snippets